 Your idea may be unique, but your path to starting a business is not.
 Be open to learning from others and ask a lot of questions.
 It’s not so scary when you realize that you’re not the first person to be nervous about starting a business.
 And learning from others will help you avoid some (not all) of the basic business pitfalls new business owners make.

 This sign is why we always – always – get someone else to look at our work.

 It’s laughable now, but it probably wasn’t when this business put up their shiny new sign.
 It’s just one of many in the 25 Logo Disasters That’ll Make You Laugh and one of a million examples of business mistakes.
-We don’t know the process of how each of these very obvious mistakes were made, but the end product is a lesson in why we all need someone trusted to help us make decisions.
+We don’t know the process of how each of these very obvious mistakes was made, but the end product is a lesson in why we all need someone trusted to help us make decisions.

 You may think you have the best logo, website, product, and tagline.
 But why not reach out to someone you trust for a second look.
 Even the best writers need editors and all the most talented actors need directors.
 Find someone that will tell you the truth, even if it’s hard to hear, and ask for their opinion.
 You’ll feel better about your new business prospects and it may reduce some of the anxiety you have when you get a second opinion.

 I’ve often referred to stress as a business owner’s best friend.
 Stress highlights what’s not working for you and your new business.
 Let’s say your new product has received some negative reviews and that obviously stresses you out.
 It tells you the truth just like a best friend would.
 But why not use this as an opportunity for improvement instead of trying to “handle” your stress?